Mentored Sailing / Shark Program

 When you join the BS&BC Shark Program you become an Intermediate Member of BS&BC.
 As a member of the BS&BC sailing community, you enjoy the facilities and social gatherings offered by BS&BC throughout the year such as regattas, cruising and racing seminars, the Commodore's Dinner, and "Sailpast".
 Membership enables you to make new friends and introduce your family to the lifelong sport of sailing.

-Join the Shark Program
+Join the Mentored Sailing Program

 Are you interested?
 Click here to Join the Shark program.